 They require a light sandy, well drained soil, with a pH range of between 5 and 7.
 If the soil is heavy add some horticultural sand as this will help with drainage and improve tuber shape.

-Plant the slips at a 45 degree angle, ensure that the whole bare stem is covered and only the top leaves remian above ground.
+Plant the slips at a 45 degree angle, ensure that the whole bare stem is covered and only the top leaves remain above ground.
 Water the slips in, and make sure the leaves do not become dried out, covering with wet fleece will help.
 Within a few days the slips will have started to root.

 Sweetpotato a very easy to grow, just ensure they get enough water, warmth and sunshine.
 A month after planting the slips will be well established and producing lots of top growth.
 Sweetpotato produce a lot of top growth so need room to spread.
 If space is limited try growing the stems up a trellis or canes.